What Is the Process for Filing a Personal Injury Lawsuit?

 After both parties have built their case, which is known as the discovery period, attorneys for each side can begin mediation and negotiation.
 During this time, you may be able to settle without going to court if the mediation process goes well.

 If both parties can’t agree to terms during the negotiation process, the case will get a trial date.
 Depending on the complexity of the case, personal injury trials can last anywhere from a few hours to a few weeks.
 Keep in mind that personal injury lawsuits often take a backseat to more pressing cases.
 This means your trial may be pushed back.
 If that happens, don’t assume the worst.
 During the trial, both sides will present their case and any evidence they have before the judge makes a decision.

-If you believe you may have a cause for a personal injury lawsuit, set up a consultation with a personal injury lawyer like at the office Telaré Law as soon as possible.
+If you believe you may have a cause for a personal injury lawsuit, set up a consultation with a personal injury lawyer as soon as possible.
 He or she can help you navigate the court process and help you to raise your chances of a good outcome.